DogsIRLOrg/DogsIRL/README.md

 Pets will be able to have short text dialogue.

 ### **Scope Out**
-Our web app will never sell the data of our users.
+Our Mobile app will never sell the data of our users.

 ### **Functional Requirements**
 1. A user can create a profile and create a pet for that profile.